alchemy-fr/Phraseanet-Docs/en/Admin/TaskManager.rst

 FTP Push
 ********

-This tasks will upload your FTP export.
+This task will upload your FTP export.
 It requires the activation of FTP export.

 Settings
 ^^^^^^^^